Why go high-efficiency?

 A water heater’s UEF rating is a measure of its energy efficiency, with higher numbers denoting more efficient units.
 The UEF calculation is based off of how much energy the water heater uses and how much energy is used to power the water heater itself.

 Think of UEF like an exchange rate: Water heaters with high UEF ratings will yield a higher return on every dollar of energy you put in.
-In general, ENERGY STAR certified conventional gas and electric water heaters have UEF ratings between 0.65 and 0.95 — or 65 to 95 cents on the dollar — while electric heat pump water heaters have much higher UEF ratings of 2.75 to 3.5.
+In general, ENERGY STAR certified conventional gas and electric water heaters have UEF ratings between 0.65 and 0.95 — or 65 to 95 cents on the dollar — while heat pump water heaters have much higher UEF ratings of 2.75 to 3.5.

 Conventional water heaters generally have a lower purchase price than heat pump water heaters.
 However, the lower operating cost of heat pump models means the difference in sticker price will be made up in about three years — after that, the heat pump water heater will cost $300 less every year than a conventional model.
 Generally, you can expect a heat pump water heater to provide incremental savings for up to 12 years after the initial payback period, for a total of up to $3,600.
-Plus, many utilities in the Northwest offer customers cash rebates up to $700 to help offset the initial purchase price.
+Plus, many utilities in the Northwest offer customers cash rebates to help offset the initial purchase price.

 Most conventional water heaters come with a 6-year warranty, and have an expected lifetime of 10 to 15 years.
 For heat pump water heaters, a longer 10-year warranty comes standard, giving you a little more peace-of-mind.